vercel/next.js/examples/with-graphql-faunadb/README.md

 # FaunaDB Graphql Starter Example -- The FaunaDB Guestbook

-This simple Guestbook SPA example shows you how to use [FaunaDB's GraphQL endpoint](https://docs.fauna.com/fauna/current/api/graphql/) in your Next.js project.
+This Guestbook Single-Page-Application example shows you how to use [FaunaDB's GraphQL endpoint](https://docs.fauna.com/fauna/current/api/graphql/) in your Next.js project.

 ## Deploy your own